Support Group Facilitator Training

 Presenter: Dr. Karen Semmens, DNP, RN, GCNS-BC, NECC Trainer, University of North Dakota, National Resource Center on Native American Aging

-The International Association for Indigenous Aging (IA2) announces a grant project funded by the CDC Foundation.
+The International Association for Indigenous Aging (IA2) participated in 2021 in a grant project funded by the CDC Foundation.
 The grant supports a rapid implementation direct service project developed in partnership with HFC and the University of North Dakota’s National Resource Center for Native American Aging (NRCNAA).

 The National Resource Center on Native American Aging (NRCNAA) team, led by Dr. Collette Adamsen, will train tribal Community Health Representatives and aging services staff on their Native Elder Caregiver Curriculum (NECC).
 The curriculum is notably one of only two interventions specific to the American Indian caregivers.
 Curriculum development was guided by work with local tribal communities and mindfulness of the historically rich traditions and strengths of American Indians.